xenoterracide/brix-legacy-java/docs/use-case.md

 1. log exception as error

 1b - Instruction destination is binary file

 1. file is not modified

 1c - more than one Instruction is provided

 1. Instructions are applied in order

 ## Technology and Data Variations List

+### Configuration

+Any configuraton string may be a template string and processed using the configured context.

+* Configuration consists of
+  * working directorory
+  * skeleton configurations

+* Skeleton configuration consists of
+  * source
+  * destination
+  * overwrite boolean
+  * instructions
+  * context map

 * Instruction consists of
   * search - a regular expression.
   * replace - a replace string, e.g. like `String#replaceAll`.
   * flags - should name as the value, allow singular or list.
   * mode - first or all, e.g. `String#replaceAll`. all should be the default.

+#### Mutually exclusive keys

+* source, destination, overwrite
+* destination, instructions
+* shell